 - 1. Students must be present on the day of the activity for a minimum of 3.5 hours; if the activity is on Saturday, the student must be present in school on the preceding Friday for a minimum of 3.5 hours.
 Students are not exempt from detentions because of extracurricular activities, including sports. - 2.
 Students must be passing all classes. - a.
-If a student receives a failing grade on a progress report or report card while participating in an extracurricular activity, the student will automatically be suspended from the activity for a period of 10 school days. - b.
-At the end of the 10-day suspension, the student will be reinstated provided that the student is passing all classes and reported to advisors/coaches and assistant principal.
+If a student receives a failing grade on a progress report or report card while participating in an extracurricular activity, the student will automatically be placed on a probationary period for 10 days.
+This means they will have 10 school days to raise their current grade. - b.
+At the end of the probationary period If the student did not raise their grade they will be suspended from the activity until they raise their grade.
+The student will be reinstated provided that the student is passing all classes and reported to advisors/coaches and assistant principal.
 If at any time during the season after the first suspension the student receives a failing grade, he/she will be removed for the remainder of the season.
-Students involved in year-long activities will be reviewed guarterly. - 3.
+Students involved in year-long activities will be reviewed quarterly. - 3.
 Students must abide by all school rules: - a.
 Students who violate policy JICI regarding possession, use, and/or transfer of drugs, alcohol and tobacco products will lose their eligibility to participate in athletics and all other extracurricular activities for the remainder of the school year. - b.
 A student may not participate in extracurricular activities while suspended from school.